wwu-webtech/ashlar/source/_patterns/01-molecules/flowcharts/multistep-flowchart/multistep-flowchart.md

 ---
 title: Multistep Flowchart
 ---
 Responsive, accessible flowcharts for showing step sequences or anything visually ordered.
-Intended for a simple sequence of steps.
+Intended for more complex sequences, i.e. various possible paths that diverge from a step.